raynebc/editor-on-fire/Building_EOF_in_Mac_OSX.md

 make
 sudo make install
 ```
+Some warnings during the make process are fine as long as the output indicates the final build target of afinfo completes.

 ## Build EOF ##
 Download the latest source code from https://github.com/raynebc/editor-on-fire .
 You can use git tools if you like, or simply click the "Clone or download" button and pick the option to "Download ZIP" and then extract the source code.
 You can then finally build EOF by opening a terminal to EOF's /src folder and running the makefile: